 3) What location—nearer or further from the city centre?

-Another factor is distance to the city centre—the more centrally located the property, the more expensive it is.
+Another factor is the distance of your home to the city centre.
+The more centrally located the property, the more expensive it is.
 The public transport system in Singapore isn’t bad, though, so you can save some money by renting a place in the city fringe.
 As a plus, neighbourhoods away from the city centre have more character and cheaper dining options.

 4) How might your landlord’s rules affect your expenditure?

-As a renter, be aware that some landlords have a laundry list of T&Cs you have to agree to.
+Be aware that some landlords have a laundry list of T&Cs you have to agree to.
 Some won’t allow you to cook when they are living in the same unit as you, which means you’ll be forced to eat out or order food every day.
-There could also be restrictions on having visitors over, doing laundry, and how much air-conditioning you can use (if you’re an expat, be warned that afternoons get really hot in Singapore!).
+There could also be restrictions on having visitors over, doing laundry, and how much air-conditioning you can use. (if you’re an expat who’s not used to the weather in Singapore, you might want to reconsider somewhere else without strict aircon rules).

-If you are allergic to rules but can’t afford to rent a whole unit, look for a room in an apartment that’s occupied only by fellow tenants.
+If you are allergic to rules but can’t afford to rent a whole unit, look for a room in an apartment that’s occupied only by fellow tenants, without the landlord living together.

 Buying a home

 How much does it cost to buy a home in Singapore?
-That depends on the type of property you want to buy.
+That depends on the type of property you want to buy and what you’re eligible for, depending on whether you are a Singapore Citizen, a Singapore Permanent Resident (PR), or a foreigner.

 Here’s a summary of what property you can buy in Singapore based on your residential status.
 We’ll also go into more detail below.